Boxer-senator Manny Pacquiao to run for Philippine president - WHIZ News

 MANILA, Philippines (AP) — Philippine boxing icon and senator Manny Pacquiao says he will run for president in the 2022 elections.

-Pacquiao accepted the nomination of his PDP-Laban party at its national convention on Sunday, pledging to honestly serve the Filipino people who he said have been waiting for a change of government.
+Pacquiao accepted the nomination of his PDP-Laban party at its national convention on Sunday, saying that the Filipino people have been waiting for a change of government.

 “I am a fighter, and I will always be a fighter inside and outside the ring,” Pacquiao, 42, said in his speech.